syncfusion-content/fileformat-docs/File-Formats/XlsIO/NuGet-Packages-Required.md

 N> From the Essential Studio 2018 Volume 3 release(v16.3.0.21), Syncfusion has changed some of the NuGet package names to search and find the required Syncfusion NuGet packages in nuget.org easily based on the control and its platforms.

+N> Starting with v17.3.0.x, Syncfusion provides support to .NET Core 3.0.
+You can use the above WPF or Windows Forms platform NuGet packages for .NET Core 3.0 targeting applications and use the same “C# tab” code examples for it.

 ## Converting Excel document into PDF

 For converting Excel document into PDF, the following NuGet packages need to be installed in your application.